zooldk/tigase-book/clustering.md

 `--sm-cluster-strategy-class=tigase.cluster.strategy.OnlineUsersCachingStrategy`

-Besides h

-* Your own strategy
-by implementing the *ClusteringStrategyIfc* interface.

-## Database
+Besides having the above strategies, you can implement your own.
+By implementing the *ClusteringStrategyIfc* interface you change how the packets are forwared and how it reacts on cluster nodes joining or leaving the cluster.

 ## Clustering Impact

 ### Native TCP client conenctions

+Both normal TCP and websockets should now be able to connect (if websockets are setup in the configuration).
+No extra bits are needed in order to make these work.

 ### BOSH connections

-Since BOSH connections are base on normal HTTP (request / response model), the client is not ensured that it will get the correct...
+Since BOSH connections are base on normal HTTP (request / response model), the client is not ensured that it will get the to the correct node in the cluster (there are no persistent connection as such).

 So **sticky sessions** should be used on the load balancer to ensure that the client will get the correct answer back from the correct node in the cluster.

-### Websocket connections
+IP Hashes and other strategies can be used.